aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/connecting-to-imap-server/_index.md

 client.greeting_timeout = 4000
 client.select_folder(ae.clients.imap.ImapFolderInfo.IN_BOX)
 ```

-## **Using Cryptographic Protocols with IMAP Client**
+## **Use TLS with the IMAP Client**

-Aspose.Email supports SSL (obsolete) and TLS cryptographic protocols to provide communications security.
-The 'supported_encryption' property of the [EmailClient](https://reference.aspose.com/email/python-net/aspose.email.clients/emailclient/#emailclient-class) class defines the versions of SSL/TLS encryption protocols to be used.
+Aspose.Email supports TLS and SSL for secure communication.
+Use the [supported_encryption](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#properties) property to define acceptable protocol versions.

 > **_NOTE:_** you may set only those versions of protocol, which are supported by .net framework.
 If some versions of protocol are not supported by your current version of .NET framework, they will be ignored and skipped.
 It may lead to downgrading TLS security level.
 In this case, exceptions won't be generated.
 Please use 'set_supported_encryption_unsafe(value)' method if you want to set the protocols without any compatibility checks.